-- Alcohol, formally known as ethanol or ethyl alcohol is the active ingredient found in beer, wine and liquor.
+- Alcohol, formally known as ethanol or ethyl alcohol, is the active ingredient in beer, wine, and liquor.

-- Alcohol is formed from sugars through fermentation in the presence of yeast and therefore can be produced from grapes, barley, potatoes, apples and other plants that have high sugar content.
+- Sugars form alcohol through fermentation in the presence of yeast.
+Alcohol can be produced from grapes, barley, potatoes, apples, and other plants that have high sugar content.

 - Alcohol abuse is the fourth leading cause of preventable death in the United States.

 - Alcohol addiction costs the United States $249 billion per year.

 - There are approximately 88,000 alcohol-related deaths per year in the United States, and 3.3 million worldwide.